United Airlines to train female Nigerian pilots – The Sun Nigeria

 Speaking at an event to mark the airline’s Washington – Lagos inaugural flight in Ikeja on Wednesday, Quayle said 10 female candidates would be selected from Nigeria and the bills for their training as pilots bankrolled by the airline.

-‘In the future, we will be making the commitment to training young female Nigerian women.
-We will bring them to the US to get the best of training at United Airlines so that they will impact Nigeria and have a better opportunity to fly an aircraft.
-We are looking at 10 individuals,’ he said.
+“In the future we will be making the commitment to training young female Nigerian women.
+We will bring them to the US to get the best of training at United Airlines so that they will impact Nigeria and have the better opportunity to fly an aircraft.
+We are looking at 10 individuals,” he said.

 Leave a Reply